 Prior authorization rules

-Prior authorization rules apply to certain therapeutic chapters of drugs; therapies in this section will be monitored for appropriate use, including pharmacogenomics parameters in some cases.
+Prior authorization rules apply to certain therapeutic classes of drugs; therapies in this section will be monitored for appropriate use, including pharmacogenomics parameters in some cases.
 These classes include miscellaneous immunological agents, central nervous system/miscellaneous neurological therapy, biotechnology/adjunctive cancer therapy, central nervous system/headache therapy, central nervous system/analgesics, neurology/miscellaneous psychotherapeutic agents, and miscellaneous pulmonary agents.
 In addition, anabolic steroids, high cost antibiotics, anti-emetics, antivirals, narcotics, acne dermatologicals and topical pain medications may trigger a prior authorization.
 Oral oncology medications will also be limited to ensure appropriate use.
-Certain drugs within each chapter as determined by Express Scripts will only be covered to the extent they are authorized by Express Scripts.
-If you have a question regarding coverage for a drug in any of these therapeutic chapters, contact Express Scripts.
+Certain drugs within each class as determined by Express Scripts will only be covered to the extent they are authorized by Express Scripts.
+If you have a question regarding coverage for a drug in any of these therapeutic classes, contact Express Scripts.
 You will be notified directly by Express Scripts if you are affected by these rules.

 Express Scripts’ split fill program applies to certain select specialty conditions where participants often stop or change therapy early in treatment due to side effects or their ability to tolerate treatment.
 This program will provide smaller initial fills (15-day supply) and clinical support to participants as they begin their therapy.
 Coinsurance and the per prescription maximum will be applied on a prorated basis so that the participant will not be disadvantaged financially.
-This program is designed to help manage side-effects, eliminate wasted medications and manage specialty drug costs.
+This program is designed to help manage side-effects, eliminate wasted medications, and manage specialty drug costs.